 Much of this may have been prevented by proper awareness of the issue when it first presented itself and dealing directly with the cause of the problem at that time.

-How Does the Cluffy Solution Help with Ball of Foot Pain?
+How Do the Cluffy Insoles Help with Ball of Foot Pain?